- Professor Bradley Andrew (Economics) (Chair) - ext. 3378

-IS-104 Ideas & Power in the Modern World (Spring; Yearly; 4.00 Credits; H,I,CW) An integrative examination of human experience with an emphasis on language, gender, race and literature and the ways in which different cultures understand human reality.
+IS-104 Ideas & Power in the Modern World (Spring; All Years; 4.00 Credits; H,I,CW,SW-GE) An integrative examination of human experience with an emphasis on language, gender, race, and literature and the ways in which different cultures and classes understand human reality.

 IS-105 World Regional Geography (Either Semester; Yearly; 3.00 Credits; I) A survey for the world's major cultural realms.
 Included are geographic setting, resources, environmental restrictions, historical and cultural traditions, industrial and agricultural development, economic base and trends, population distribution and political subdivisions.

 IS-106 Special Topics (Variable; Variable; 1.00-4.00 Credits) Allows the department to offer special topics not normally offered.
 Departments may offer more than one special topics.
 Prerequisites vary by title.

 IS-199 Special Topics (Fall; Yearly; 1.00 Credit; I) This seminar-style course, primarily intended for first-year students interested in International Studies, will explore the theory and history of modern nation-states, and will examine ways in which people's identities as members of nation-states are formed in various ways by institutions and social processes, and how ideas such as ethnicity, race and culture are tied in complex ways to national identities.

 IS-200 Politics & Culture of Modernization (Either Semester; Yearly; 4.00 Credits; IC) This course examines the process of globalization and modernization and the changing political and cultural ideas which have accompanied them.
 Using various media and materials from different cultures the questions of who we are, where we are and how we got here are explored.
 Prerequisites: EN110 or EN109 and Sophomore, Junior or Senior standing.